Create customer segments

-- In the Segment templates section, select Copy to use a predefined segment that you can use as is or modify to suit your needs.
+- In the Segment templates section, select Copy next to one of the predefined segments (that you can use as is or modify to suit your needs).

-In the Define inclusion conditions section, choose the filter criteria for the segment.
+In the Define inclusion conditions section, specify the filter criteria for the segment.

-You can choose from a variety of filter criteria, including Acquisitions, Acquisition source, Demographic, Rating, Store acquisitions, Store purchases, and Store spend.
+You can choose from a variety of filter criteria, including Acquisitions, Acquisition source, Demographic, Rating, Churn prediction, Store purchases, Store acquisitions, and Store spend.

 For example, if you wanted to create a segment that only included your app customers who are 18- to 24-years old, you’d select the filter criteria [Demographic] [Age group] [is] [18 to 24] from the drop-down lists.